DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-28-publish-welcome-email-changes.md

 ## Future considerations

-We plan to update the How to publish teacher training courses https://qa2.publish-teacher-training-courses.service.gov.uk/guidance page in the future, which we currently link to from the footer in Publish.
+We plan to update the How to publish teacher training courses https://qa2.publish-teacher-training-courses.service.gov.uk/guidance page (currently linked to from the footer in Publish).

 Once this is done, it may be useful to link to the new page from the welcome email.

 <!-- markdownlint-enable MD001 MD025 -->